Burnett Honors College

-The Burnett Honors College is an academic college of the University of Central Florida located in Orlando, Florida, United States.
+Burnett Honors College is an academic college of the University of Central Florida located in Orlando, Florida, United States.
 Founded in 1998 as the University Honors Program, it was expanded and renamed in 2002 in response to a $1.5 million gift by Al and Nancy Burnett.
-The dean of the college is Sheila Amin Gutiérrez de Piñeres, Ph.D.
+The current dean of the college is Sheila Amin Gutiérrez de Piñeres, Ph.D.

-The college administers UCF's two honors programs, University Honors and Honors Undergraduate Thesis, through programs of advanced study at the university's main campus in Orlando.
-These programs encompass students who are also in one of UCF's twelve other academic colleges, but have applied to and been accepted to the Burnett Honors College.
-The college offers an honors dormitory in the Towers at Knights Plaza, and honors students are assisted with applying for prestigious post-graduate honors and fellowships, Other benefits include priority scheduling, specialized academic advisers, smaller classes that benefit from a more hands-on approach, and specialty courses and programs.
+The college administers UCF's two honors programs, University Honors and Honors Undergraduate Thesis (HUT), through programs of advanced study at the university's main campus in Orlando.
+These programs encompass students who are also in one of UCF's twelve other academic colleges but have applied to and been accepted to the Burnett Honors College.
+The college offers an honors dormitory in the Towers at Knights Plaza, and honors students are assisted with applying for post-graduate honors and fellowships.

 History

 In 1998, the UCF Honors Program was granted college status.
 Al and Nancy Burnett donated $1.5 million towards the completion of a building to house the new honors college, and it was subsequently named in their honor.
 A state grant matched the donation made by the Burnett's, bringing total funding for the new college to $3 million.
 Ground was broken on the new facility on April 24, 2001, and the Burnett Honors College building was completed in May 2002, and formally dedicated on October 23, 2002.

 In 2007 the college partnered with the Department of Housing and Residence Life to create a living-learning community, composed mostly of honors students, in Tower III at Knights Plaza.